Raku/doc/CONTRIBUTING.md

     $ cpanm -vn Mojolicious

-If you also plan on modifying the stylesheets, install these modules to enable SASS processor:
+If you also plan on modifying the SASS stylesheets, install these modules to enable SASS processor:

     $ cpanm -vn CSS::Minifier::XS CSS::Sass Mojolicious::Plugin::AssetPack